timetoady/timetoady.gihub.io/_posts/2020-11-28-Basketball-The-Final_Project-Week-4.md

 ```
 ###### *Just a little listener event set up around my required inputs as they are constructed into my DOM. `focus` and `blur` don't cover everything, but mostly do the job.*

 The visual aspect was relatively simple, as you can see above.
 And in the end, I followed a similar pattern for the actual data check: nest the required inputs in a function that only unlocks the "SAVE NEW PLAYER" submit button once all the required fields have a minimum number of characters inside.
-The click listener only gets added if they are all present (think lots of `this && that && thatToo` in my ternary statement) and the style changes, too.
+The click listener only gets added if they are all present (think lots of `this && that && thatToo` in my ternary statement) and the style changes, too, going from gray to orange and from a `not-allowed` cursor to `pointer`.

 But even after this specification for my user, it still felt too... vague.
 If there's a way for a person to somehow miss the steps to fill out a form and press submit, they will inevitably miss it, over and over.
-So to make it extra obvious, grabbing a couple of tooltips seemed idea.
+So to make it extra redundantly obvious, adding a couple of tooltips seemed ideal.

 I toyed with custom tooltips for a bit, testing the waters of a "JavaScript Tooltip Generator" even, but settled on Bootstrap's easy-add utility.
-Figuring out how to alter that tooltip's text took some extra digging (thanks for almost nothing, Bootstrap documentation) but it, too came together in just a few jQuery lines.
+Figuring out how to alter that tooltip's text in JavaScript took some extra digging (thanks for almost nothing, Bootstrap documentation) but it, too, came together in just a few jQuery lines.

 ```javascript
 $('[data-toggle="tooltip"]').tooltip('hide')
 .attr('data-original-title', 'Click to save new player.')
 ```
 ###### *This particular version changes ALL tooltips in a page, but you can just as easily alter the first field to the ID of your specific tooltip.
-I'm leaving this here for the next person who can avoid peering deep into forums and help pages for this stupidly simple two lines of code.*
+I'm leaving this here for the next person who can avoid peering deep into forums and help pages for this stupidly simple two lines of code, especially the second one.*

 ### Topic 3: Chaining API POST calls: a hate letter to an error

 Initially, I believed setting up API POST calls would be simple.
-Call the POST function from my api.js for my initial player info, throw on a `.then()`, grab the ID generated and returned in the `responce`, add it to my stat info, and `.then()` send the stats.
+Call the `POST` function from my api.js for my initial player info, throw on a `.then()`, grab the ID generated and returned in the `responce`, add it to my stat info, and `.then()` send the stats.
 So easy.
 I had it all planned out.

 Yeah.
 So, so easy.

 Ha ha.
 Ha ha ha.
 Ha.

 Only there were problems.
-Initially it was just figuring out how to get data from a JavaScript generated form and turn that into a JSON that my POST methods can take.
-But liberal applications of a `FormData()` constructor and a simple object-making function, and that was solved.
+Initially it was just figuring out how to get data from a JavaScript generated form and turn that into a JSON that my `POST` methods can take.
+But with the liberal application of a `FormData()` constructor and a simple object-making function, that lesser box was checked.

-But then I ran into this:
+But then when I actually ran the the thing, my second API call kept getting this:

 `SyntaxError: Unexpected token d in json at position 0`

-If you've ever Googled error, you'll see that the circumstances under which it occurs can be... somewhat broad.
-Just the sheer amount of time spent looking at other peoples nearly unrelated problems took many hours of my life that I won't get back during a holiday weekend.
+If you've ever Googled this error, you'll see that the circumstances under which it can occur can be... somewhat broad.
+Just the sheer amount of time spent looking at the false leads of other peoples nearly unrelated problems took many hours of my life during a holiday weekend that I won't get back.
 Eventually, though, I got a basic gist of what it was saying: something is wrong with the format of what I'm sending.
 It's not JSON-y.

 But the really amazingly awesome thing was, the first half of the call (adding a new player) went through flawlessly, but the second half (adding stats to that player) came up with this junk.
 This, when the setup of the two chained calls was basically identical.